 Research perspectives

-Clinically, STA appears to be a suitable alternative to traditional infiltration, as it provokes minimal pain on injection, and minimal anxiety.
+Clinically, STA appears to be a suitable alternative to traditional infiltration, as it provokes minimal pain on injection and minimal anxiety.
 In addition, STA seems to be highly beneficial because of its profound anesthetic effect during restorative procedures, thereby increasing patients’ satisfaction and compliance.

 REFERENCES